On domination for (non-symmetric) Dirichlet forms

 (Any function in $\mathrm{p}\sB(E_1\times E_1)$ can be treated as a function in $\mathrm{p}\sB(E\times E)$ through zero extension, as we have shown \eqref{eq:411}.)
 In fact, we have

 From \eqref{eq:412}, we can deduce that

 Therefore, \eqref{eq:413} is established.

 Finally, we consider the case where $M\in \text{MF}(X)$.
-Let $G=E_M$, which is finely open with respect to $X$, and let $B:=E\setminus G$.
-As in the proof of Lemma~\ref{LM45}, we may assume without loss of generality that $X$ is a special, Borel standard process and $G\in \sB(E)$.
+Let $G=E_M$, which is finely open with respect to $X$, and let $B:=E\setminus G$. {As noted in the proof of Lemma~\ref{LM32} (4), one may choose an $m$-inessential Borel set $N_0$ such that $G\setminus N_0 \in \sB(E\setminus N_0)$ is finely open with respect to the restricted process $X|_{E\setminus N_0}$.
+Furthermore, by \cite[Corollary 3.23]{F01}, we may further ensure that $X|_{E\setminus N_0}$ is a special Borel standard process.
+Passing to $E\setminus N_0$ entails no loss of generality, and none of the subsequent arguments or conclusions are affected by this reduction.
+Thus}, we may assume that $X$ is a special, Borel standard process on $E$ and $G\in \sB(E)$.
 Let $X^G$ represent the part process of $X$ on $G$ associated with the part Dirichlet form $(\sE^G,\sF^G)$, and let $N$ be an $m^*$-inessential Borel set $N\subset G$ such that the restricted process $X^1:=X^G|_{G\setminus N}$ is a Borel standard process on $G\setminus N$.
 It follows from Lemma~\ref{LM45} that

 Note that $M\in \text{MF}_+(X^G)$ by Lemma~\ref{LM36}, whose restriction to $G\setminus N$ is an MF in $\text{MF}_+(X^1)$.
 The transition semigroup of the subprocess $(X^1,M)$ is given by

 for $x\in G\setminus N$ and $f\in \sB(G)$.
 Based on our examination in the previous case, we conclude that $Q^1_t$ (and hence $Q_t$) acts on $L^2(G,m^*)$ as a strongly continuous contraction semigroup, whose infinitesimal generator satisfies the sector condition.
 The Dirichlet form of $X^M$ is identical to that of $(X^1,M)$, which has the following form: